ddeutils/ddeutil-workflow/docs/api/stages.md

 ## Raise Stage

-Raise error stage executor that raise `StageException` that use a message field for making error message before raise.
+Raise error stage executor that raise `StageError` that use a message field for making error message before raise.

 ## Docker Stage